Braves vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- In nine games over the last 10 matchups when favored by bookmakers, the Braves have a record of 6-3.

-- In their last 10 games with a total, the Braves and their opponents have combined to hit the over six times.
+- In their last 10 games with an over/under, the Braves and their opponents have combined to eclipse the total seven times.

-- The Braves have not played a game with a spread over their last 10 outings.
-Atlanta and its opponent have gone above the over/under for three consecutive games, with the average total set by sportsbooks during that stretch being 8.2.
+- The past 10 Braves matchups have not had a runline posted by oddsmakers.

 Braves Betting Records & Stats

-- The Braves are 15-7 in games they were favored on the moneyline (winning 68.2% of those games).
+- The Braves have won in each of the two contests they've played as underdogs this season.

-- Atlanta has played seven times as moneyline favorites with odds of -190 or shorter, and won in each game.
+- Atlanta has played as an underdog of +105 or more twice this season and won both games.

-- Based on this matchup's moneyline, the Braves' implied win probability is 65.5%.

-- Atlanta has combined with opponents to go over the total 15 times this season for a 15-9-1 record against the over/under.
+- The moneyline set for this matchup implies the Braves have a 48.8% chance of walking away with the win.

+- Games involving Atlanta have gone over the total set by sportsbooks in 17 of 29 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.